phsaikiran/phsaikiran/README.md

 ### Hey, I'm Sai! 👋

 I am an experienced software developer with over three years of expertise in full-stack development, specializing in technologies such as Java, React.js, AWS, SQL, Kafka, and Kubernetes.
-My proficiency lies in implementing scalable solutions through Kubernetes and microservices.
-I have a knack for optimizing performance through caching, which has led to achieving sub-100ms response times for critical REST APIs.
+My proficiency lies in implementing scalable solutions through Kubernetes and microservices, and I have a knack for optimizing performance through caching, which has led to achieving sub-100ms response times for critical REST APIs.

 [Download my resume](https://www.phsaikiran.com/Sai_Prudhivi_resume.pdf)